okumujustine/ProjectManagement/README.md

 A company can have multiple projects, mostly a software company or a multi-project company like Meta.

+## Boards

+Represents a breakdown of what has to be worked on under a specific feature, for example, if a login.
+Grouping of features at different stages (being worked on, pull request, deployed)

-## Features
+## Features/Tickets

 A high-level overview of what needs to be worked on under a specific project.
 For example authentication, messaging, etc.

-## Boards

-Represents a breakdown of what has to be worked on under a specific feature, for example, if a login.

-## Customers
+## Comments

-Customers subscribe to a board and they are notified every time the board moves from one stage to another, in this case, from issue, working, released.

-The Customer entity is a child entity to the Accounts entity in the inheritance structure.
+Comment on features

-## Emails
+## Notifications

 Stores the email sent to the customers.

+Features with the most activity (total number of comments).

+Get the total number of tickets closed per quarter (per 3 months) Story points

+JMS
+Send notifications for ticket activity moved ticket.